-This is the first time a contact came in contact with your brand, and specifically how they did it.
+This is the first time an inbound contact came into contact with your brand, and specifically how they did it.
 It's done by using tracked links (UTM standard) that tell Upsales where the link was clicked.

 Need to create UTM links?
 Here's how

-This means you can see which channels drive conversion so you can focus your marketing efforts on the most popular sources.
+This means you can see which channels drive conversions so you can focus your marketing efforts on the most popular sources.

-To get the most out of First Touch, use Upsales Insights and the First Touch Dashboard to get analytics and reports of your digital touchpoints.
+To get the most out of First Touch, use Upsales Insights and the First Touch Dashboard to get analytics and reports on your digital touchpoints.